-- Level 1 Fair values are determined using inputs that are quoted prices (unadjusted) in active markets for identical assets or liabilities to which the Corporation has immediate access.
-The fair values for cash and cash equivalents were based on carrying value as an approximation of market value due to the short time frame to maturity. - Level 2 Fair values are determined using inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly or indirectly.
+- Level 1 Fair values are determined using inputs that are quoted prices (unadjusted) in active markets for identical assets or liabilities to which the Corporation has immediate access. - Level 2 Fair values are determined using inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly or indirectly.
 Electricity trading contract fair values were determined using independent pricing information from external market providers. - Level 3 Fair values were determined based on inputs for the asset or liability that are not based on observable market data.